You-Gao/Blog/_work/2024-07-21-philosophy-of-software-design.md

 name:             A Philosophy of Software Design
 layout:           style
 description:  >-
-  Reflections on "A Philosophy of Software Design".
+    Reflections on A Philosophy of Software Design, emphasizing complexity management and abstraction quality.
 ---

 # A Philosophy of Software Design